nsidc/earthaccess/docs/tutorials/authenticate.md

 auth = earthaccess.login(strategy="environment")
 ```

-If you wish to enter your Earthdata Login credentials when prompted
+If you wish to enter your Earthdata Login credentials when prompted with optional persistence to .netrc

 ```py
 auth = earthaccess.login(strategy="interactive", persist=True)